PalaciosCaroline/typescript-table/README.md

 The following data types can be used together for data={yourData}:

 Strings: to represent text or alphanumeric characters.
+The component automatically handles sorting for various date types displayed as strings.
 Numbers: to represent numeric values, including integers and floating-point numbers.
 Dates: to represent dates and times, using the JavaScript Date object.
 Booleans: to represent logical true or false values.